-Direct operating expenses increased \$45.0 million, or 6.7%, from the prior year primarily due to the following:

-- Fleet and related expenses increased \$25.0 million as a result of higher maintenance costs of \$21.2 million from the repair of our rental equipment to reduce fleet unavailable for rent.
-We also had an increase in gasoline expense of \$5.8 million due to higher usage.
-This was partially offset by lower equipment delivery costs of \$3.7 million primarily due to lower license and insurance costs. - Personnel related expenses increased \$3.3 million primarily due to salary expense of \$9.6 million associated with a rise in the headcount for mechanics driven by fleet repairs to reduce the fleet unavailable for rent.
-This was offset by a decrease in outside service fees of \$4.6 million as we hired more mechanics and shifted away from outsourcing some of our equipment repair. - Other direct operating costs increased \$16.7 million primarily driven by an increase in equipment re-rental expense which corresponds to higher rerental activity in certain markets to meet customer demands.
+Direct operating expenses increased \$45.0 million, or 6.7%, from the prior year due primarily to additional fleet related expenses of \$24.8 million as a result of higher maintenance costs from the repair of our rental equipment to reduce fleet unavailable for rent.
+In addition, we experienced higher salary related expenses of \$9.3 million associated with a rise in the headcount for mechanics driven by fleet repairs to reduce the fleet unavailable for rent.